RSDKModding/RSDK-Modding-Wiki/docs/RSDKv2/RetroScript/Subs.md

 ```

 ## ObjectDraw
 Called once every frame (if priority allows) to draw the object.
-Although some objects in Sonic CD also have movement or animation processing code in this sub, it's strongly recommended to only include drawing code.
+Although some objects in Sonic Nexus also have movement or animation processing code in this sub, it's strongly recommended to only include drawing code.
 Draw order is based on the object's `Object.DrawOrder` value.

 ``` title="Example"
 sub ObjectDraw